Trimatix/GOF2BountyBot/README.md

+This repository is in the process of being ported onto the [BASED](https://github.com/Trimatix/BASED) platform.
+The new repository can be found here: [GOF2BountyBot](https://github.com/GOF2BountyBot/GOF2BountyBot)

+---

 # GOF2BountyBot
 An ambitious discord bot written in python, recreating some of the features of Galaxy on Fire 2.
 Currently, the standout features are the bounty hunting system, and the items/loadout/trading/dueling system.